+Health, fitness, wellness, and regular training are top priorities for many people these days, and tracking those metrics has also become essential.
 Fitbit is a California-based company that develops and manufactures compact, wireless wearable technology for the health and fitness industry.
-Founded in 2007, the company has gained attention due to its rapid growth and success.
-Over the course of just five years – from 2010 to 2015 – Fitbit’s revenue increased from just over 5 million U.S. dollars to more than 1.8 billion U.S. dollars.
-In the years following this rapid expansion, the company has experienced a period of decline, with its total revenue figure decreasing to 1.5 billion U.S. dollars in 2018.
-Forecasts suggest that total shipments of wearable electronic devices will eclipse 220 million units in 2019 as Fitbit looks to regain its footing within the growing industry.
+Founded in 2007, the company gained attention due to its rapid growth and success.
+Over just six years, Fitbit’s revenue increased from five million U.S. dollars in 2010 to more than two billion U.S. dollars in 2016.
+Soon after, Fitbit experienced a period of declining revenues, dropping to just over one billion U.S. dollars in 2022.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date

 Research expert covering the global consumer technology industry